Nisha318/AWS-Repo/AWS Organizations - Multi-Account Lab/README.md

 ```

-4. Test Role Switching
+### 4. Test Role Switching

-Log in as an IAM user in the Management account
+- Log in as an IAM user in the Management account

-Switch into the OrganizationAccountAccessRole for the Prod account
+- Switch into the `OrganizationAccountAccessRole` for the Prod account

-Switch into the OrganizationAccountAccessRole for the Dev account
+- Switch into the `OrganizationAccountAccessRole` for the Dev account

-Confirm you can switch back to your Management IAM user session
+- Confirm you can switch back to your Management IAM user session

+---
+## ⚡ Step 5 – Enable CloudTrail for Organization-Wide Logging

+This step configures **centralized CloudTrail logging** from your Management account to capture all activity across your AWS Organization, including cross-account role assumption events.

+---

+### 🎯 Objective

+- Collect audit logs from all accounts (Management, Production, Development)
+- Record `AssumeRole` and `SwitchRole` events to demonstrate access accountability
+- Satisfy **AU-2 (CCI-000126)** and **AU-12 (CCI-001464)** requirements

+---

+### 🛠️ Implementation Steps

+1. **Sign in to the Management Account**
+   - Use your IAM user or root credentials for the Management account.

+2. **Create an Organization Trail**
+   - Open **CloudTrail → Trails → Create trail**
+   - Name the trail: `org-cloudtrail`
+   - Apply trail to **organization**
+   - Choose **Create a new S3 bucket** or select an existing centralized logging bucket
+   - Enable:
+     - **Management events** (Read/Write)
+     - **Data events** (optional but recommended later)
+     - **Insights events** (optional)

+3. **Enable Log File Validation**
+   - On the same page, enable log file validation to ensure logs are tamper-evident.

+4. **Verify in Member Accounts**
+   - Log in to the Production and Development accounts
+   - Go to **CloudTrail → Trails**
+   - Confirm `org-cloudtrail` appears as an organization-level trail and is delivering logs

+5. **Generate Events**
+   - Switch from the Management account into the Production and Development accounts using your `OrganizationAccountAccessRole`
+   - Wait a few minutes, then return to CloudTrail in the Management account
+   - Filter for `AssumeRole` events to confirm they are logged

+---

+### 📎 Evidence to Capture

+- Screenshot of the `org-cloudtrail` trail showing it is applied to the entire Organization
+- Screenshot of CloudTrail `AssumeRole` events from Management to Production and Development
+- Screenshot of the S3 bucket showing CloudTrail log delivery

+---
+📑 RMF Control Mapping
+Control	CCI	How Satisfied
+AU-2 – Event Logging	CCI-000126	CloudTrail records all management events including AssumeRole
+AU-12 – Audit Record Generation	CCI-001464	CloudTrail automatically generates immutable audit records for cross-account access

+---

-##📜 Verification
+## 📜 Verification

-Capture CloudTrail logs showing AssumeRole and SwitchRole events
+- Capture CloudTrail logs showing `AssumeRole` and `SwitchRole` events

-Save screenshots of successful role switching
+- Save screenshots of successful role switching

-Document IAM trust policies used
+- Document IAM trust policies used

+---

-##🛡️ Security & RMF Control Mapping
+## 🛡️ Security & RMF Control Mapping

 This lab demonstrates alignment to the following NIST SP 800-53 Rev 5 controls: